 A long term advocate for effective policy approaches for prevention of risk factors in alcohol and obesity prevention, Jane currently leads the Obesity Policy Coalition which provides high level policy and regulatory advice around food policy issues.
 She holds a Bachelor of Arts (Hons) at University of Western Australia and a Masters in Public Health at Monash University.
 She is a mother of two now grown up children.

 Mother of three , Kylie has 18 years of experience in health research around understanding what influences children’s weight status, physical activity and sedentary behaviour.
 By working with families around practical strategies that can be incorporated into busy routines, she seeks to help parents provide their children with a healthy start to life.

 Wendy has qualifications in Chemistry and Nutrition and enjoys volunteering to utilise her advocacy skills.
 Her work uses research and advocacy to improve the food environment, including protecting children from food marketing and better food labelling.
 She is currently the Nutrition Program Manager at Cancer Council NSW.

 As YMCA Victoria’s Advocacy Manager, Alethea leads organisational policy, research and advocacy aimed at improving community health and wellbeing.
-As mum of two primary-school aged girls, Alethea is especially interested in creating environments that support parents to help their children lead healthy, active lives.
+As a mother of two, Alethea is especially interested in creating environments that support parents to help their children lead healthy, active lives.
 Alethea holds degrees in Social and Health Sciences and is completing a Masters in Health Promotion.

 Jane has over 20 years working in public health and population nutrition in Australia and the UK.
-As a trained dietitian, Jane is passionate about creating healthier food cultures and environments to encourage better nutrition.
+She is passionate about creating healthier food cultures and environments to encourage better nutrition.
 Jane has a particular interest in working with communities to co-design efforts that promote good nutrition, particularly those communities most likely to experience with-related poor health.